kreauniv/comp308/source/objects.rst

 wrong.
 That was the point of the "Koan".

 .. [#lament] I'm so glad this discussion happened on the open internet back then.
-   If this way today and these computer scientists had this discussion on a closed medium like Facebook, we'll be the poorer for it. -- Srikumar
+   If this were today and these computer scientists had this discussion on a closed medium like Facebook, we'll be the poorer for it. -- Srikumar

 In this chapter, we'll examine objects from both approaches, and add a third